Teays River: Creation

-Scattered erratics in northeastern Kentucky and southern Ohio are pre-Kansan in age.
-Only the Nebraskan is recognized as earlier than Kansan; these have been designated as remnants of deposits left by the Nebraskan glacier.
+Scattered glacial erratics in northeastern Kentucky and southern Ohio are pre-Kansan glaciation in age.
+Only the Nebraskan glaciation is recognized as earlier than the Kansan; these have been designated as remnants of deposits left by the Nebraskan glacier.
 The ice sheet overrode the preglacial Teays creating ponds or glacial lakes.
-The back up of water diverted the upper basin over the surrounding divides into the preglacial Ohio River.
-Thus the ‘deep stage’ more likely is post-Nebraskan and pre-Kansan in age rather than preglacial.
-With the withdrawal of the Nebraskan glacier, which caused integration of the upper Kanawha (Teays) with the preglacial Ohio, a vastly shortened, unnamed descendant of the Teays apparently headed somewhere in west-central Ohio and cut the ‘deep stage’ across Ohio, Indiana, and Illinois during the long Aftonian interglacial stage, which followed.
+The back-up of water diverted the upper basin over the surrounding divides into the preglacial Ohio River.
+Thus the deep stage more likely is post-Nebraskan and pre-Kansan in age rather than preglacial.
+With the withdrawal of the Nebraskan glacier, which caused integration of the upper Kanawha (Teays) with the preglacial Ohio, a vastly shortened, unnamed descendant of the Teays apparently headed somewhere in west-central Ohio and cut the deep stage across Ohio, Indiana, and Illinois during the long Aftonian interglacial stage, which followed.